-The importance of genetic susceptibility in inflammatory bowel diseases (IBD) has been established in the last decade and risk genes have been identified.
-However, the lack of complete gene penetrance and the rapid rise of IBD incidence in certain geographic regions suggest that the interaction between genetic and environmental factors contribute to IBD.
-Several environmental risk factors including drugs (antibiotics), viruses, psychological stress, air pollutants, diet, and chemicals, have been explored but the data is still inconclusive.
+The etiology of IBD has been extensively studied.
+However, the causative factors are not fully understood.
+The importance of genetic susceptibility has been established in the last decade and genetic risk variants have been identified, but the lack of complete gene penetrance and the rapid rise of IBD incidence in certain geographic regions suggest that the interaction between genetic and environmental factors contributes to IBD.

 Thus, the future Environmental triggers research should be focused on elucidating the causality of environmental factors in IBD.
 Specific research gaps include: 1) epidemiology of exposures; 2) identification of signatures of biological response to exposures; and 3) mechanisms of how environmental exposures drive IBD.

 Read more about environmental triggers in Inflammatory Bowel Diseases.